Luiz Fernando Guimarães

 Luiz Fernando Guimarães (born November 28, 1949, in Rio de Janeiro, Brazil) is a Brazilian actor.

-At the beginning of the 1980s, he participated in the Asdrubal Trouxe o Trombone, a group of actors from Rio de Janeiro who wrote, produced, and performed their plays.
-Regina Casé, Evandro Mesquita, Patrícia Travassos, among others, were his mates at Asdrubal.
+At the beginning of the 1980s, he participated in the Asdrúbal Trouxe o Trombone, a group of actors from Rio de Janeiro who wrote, produced, and performed their plays.
+Regina Casé, Evandro Mesquita, Patricya Travassos, among others, were his mates at Asdrubal.
 Luiz Fernando and the Asdrubal were very popular and successful.

 During the 2000s, he became famous country-wide performing TV ads to a government bank.
 He is famous for his role in Os Normais.